Robert Sullivan is a self-published author, blogger, social media manager, and more.

 You can make clothes last a whole lot longer if you learn how to sew and patch them correctly.
 And you can get even more bang for your buck if you make your own clothes all together!

-13. Clean you lint trap every time you wash a load of laundry
+13. Clean your lint trap every time you wash a load of laundry.

-I have a dryer that if you don't clean the trap each time you do the laundry, the load comes out damp and has to be run again.
+I have a dryer where the load comes out damp and has to be run again if you don't clean the trap each time you do the laundry.
 If this is such a problem that a smaller unit can’t handle it, then how inefficient is it to dry clothes with it all clogged up?

 Dryer ducting gets clogged over time, which takes more energy to force the air through and out of the house.
 Make sure to clean it out every six months or so.
 As a bonus, you’ll notice your dryer works much better.